JPSC-PDRC-KEIO/jpscdocs_en/single/your_child_s.rst

 What level of education do you want your child(ren) to receive at minimum in the future?
 =============================================================================================

-(Choose code numbers from in the code list below, and enter them in the columns.)
+(Choose code numbers from the code list below, and enter them in the columns.)

 .. list-table::
    :header-rows: 1
    :widths: 2, 2, 2

    * -
-     - If you have a child(ren)
+     - If you don’t have a childI
-     - If you don’t have a child
+     - f you have a child(ren)
    * - First child
      -
      -
    * - Second child
+     - \       \---------
      -
+   * - Third child
      - \       \---------
-   * - Third child
      -
+   * - Fourth (or later) child
      - \       \---------
-   * - Fourth (or later) child
      -
-     - \       \---------